 Infertility can be defined as the failure to conceive after frequent intercourse.
 Both female and male reproductive functionality disorders are equally responsible for infertility in the young generation.
 In the present era, a vastly modified lifestyle to cope-up with the trend can be a considerable factor for infertility.

 Female infertility causes

-Females carry the fetus and deliver the child after completion of the full-term.
+Females carry the fetus and deliver the child after the completion of the full term.
 Therefore, reproductive health is a very important factor in female fertility.
 Following are some common causes of female infertility:

 Unable to ovulate: Aging, certain reproductive disorders including PCOS, POI, and hormonal disorders including thyroid problems are some common pathophysiological factors that influence insufficient ovulation.
-Apart from these, in present century obesity as well as underweight both are common clinical findings in females, which also reduce ovulation rate.
-To maintain the toned figure, females often join a gym and perform different strenuous physical exercise.
-Excessive exercise is also harmful for ovulation.
+Apart from these, in the present century, obesity, as well as being underweight, are common clinical findings in females, which also reduce ovulation rates.
+To maintain a toned figure, females often join a gym and perform different strenuous physical exercises.
+Excessive exercise is also harmful to ovulation.

 Menstrual cycle disorders: Absence of menstrual periods or amenorrhea or irregular menstrual periods or oligomenorrhea both can cause infertility.

 Defective reproductive anatomy: Blockage of fallopian tubes unable to move the egg to the uterus for fertilization, whereas defective uterus structure can interfere with implantation.

-Infection in the reproductive organ: Gonorrhea and chlamydia lead to pelvic inflammation and that can block fallopian tubes.
+Infection in the reproductive organ: Gonorrhea and chlamydia lead to pelvic inflammation that can block fallopian tubes.
 Cervix infection, human papillomavirus (HPV) infection can reduce cervical mucus quality.
-Delayed intervention and the untreated condition can cause infertility.
+Delayed intervention and untreated conditions can cause infertility.

 Malfunctioning of egg maturation: Obesity and certain other conditions like PCOS can cause malfunctioning of egg maturation.

-Implantation failure: Genetic defect in the embryo, progesterone resistance, thin endometrium are different cause to restrict fertilized egg to implant in the uterine wall.
+Implantation failure: Genetic defects in the embryo, progesterone resistance, and thin endometrium are different causes to restrict fertilized eggs to implant in the uterine wall.

-Polycystic ovary syndrome (PCOS): Adrenal glands and ovarian hormonal disorders lead to the defective secretion of female hormones and cyst formed within the ovaries.
-Both the genetic factor and environmental condition trigger PCOS development.
+Polycystic ovary syndrome (PCOS): Adrenal glands and ovarian hormonal disorders lead to the defective secretion of female hormones and cysts formed within the ovaries.
+Both the genetic factor and environmental conditions trigger PCOS development.